wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/02-user-interface-best-practices.md

 When designing a WordPress theme, it's important to consider the user interface of the theme.

-In this lesson, you'll learn more about user interface design, as well as some best practices for designing the user interface of your theme.
+In this lesson, you're going to learn about user interface design, as well as some best practices for designing the user interface of your theme.

-## What is User Interface (UI)?
+## What is User Interface Design?

 The User Interface (UI) of a website is the space where interactions between humans and your website occur.
-This is more commonly know as the web site front end.
+This is more commonly know as the website front end.

-The goal of good user interface design is to allow for effective interactions, also know as a good user experience, so that the website simultaneously provides good feedback that aids the users decision-making process.
+The goal of good user interface design is to allow for effective interactions, also known as a good user experience, so that the website provides good feedback that aids the users decision-making process.

 Bad user interface design can lead to a frustrating user experience, which means users leaving a site, and therefore a loss of potential customers.